mrsarm/pose/Run-CI-envs.md

 app (commit revision in git, digest in docker), and branches and tags pointing to a specific commit in git, the same with tags in docker pointing to SHA digests.

-So having these rules that are pretty normal among tech organizations:
+So here are some rules that are pretty normal among tech organizations:

 - **Git repositories**:
     - `main` branch is the development branch in git, and contains what normally is